PavlidisLab/rdp/docs/migration.md

 There are new categories talking about the now available privacy and sharing options.
 You can use our updated faq file (see the faq.properties file in our github repository), or add the new categories manually to your existing file.

-### Start the application

-After finishing all the steps, you can start your RDMM application again and test if everything works as expected.